dudeofx/webassembly-fetch-example/README.md

   6. When the transaction is finished emscripten\_fetch() calls a callback function on the WASM side.
 These callback functions were provisioned when the tFetchWorkOrder was submitted.
 They are FetchTransferHandler() and FetchErrorHandler()
   7. The FetchXxxxHandler() functions then call another callback function on the JavaScript side (defined in index.html).
 These callbacks where provisioned when LoadData() or SaveData() are called.
   8. The JavaScript callbacks do the final work.

-  9. Callbacks are required due to the asyncronous nature of the internet.
+Callbacks are required due to the asyncronous nature of the internet.
 There are two sets of callbacks because some things need to be taken cared of on the WASM side and some things need to be taken cared of on the JavaScript side.

+See also "API\_call\_trace.png"